-- (33.1) The acquisition and storage of goods in bulk (other than water), which necessitate special safety arrangements, including gasses and fuel should be avoided wherever possible. - (33.2) Where the storage of goods in bulk is justified, such justification must be based on sound reasons, including the total cost of ownership, cost advantages and environmental impact and must be approved by the accounting officer.
+- 34. (1) The acquisition and storage of goods in bulk (other than water), which necessitate special safety arrangements, including gasses and fuel, should be avoided where ever possible. - (2) Where the storage of goods in bulk is justified, such justification must be based on sound reasons, including the total cost of

-34. Proudly SA Campaign
+Proudly SA Campaign

-The Lephalale Local municipality supports the Proudly SA Campaign to the extent that all things being equal, preference is given to procuring local goods and services from:

-- Firstly suppliers and businesses within the municipality or district; - Secondly suppliers and businesses within the relevant province; - Thirdly suppliers and businesses within the Republic.
+- 35. The municipality supports the Proudly SA Campaign to the extent that, all things being equal, preference is given to procuring local goods and services from: - Firstly suppliers and businesses within the municipality or district; - Secondly suppliers and businesses within the relevant province; - Thirdly suppliers and businesses within the Republic.

-35. Appointment of consultants
+Appointment of consultants

-- (35.1) The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - (35.2) Consultancy services must be procured through competitive bids if - (a) The value of the contract exceeds R200 000 (VAT included); or - (b) The duration period of the contract exceeds one year. - (35.3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - - (a) All consultancy service provided to an organ of state in the last five years; and - (b) Any similar consultancy services provided to an organ of state in the last five years. - (35.4) The accounting officer must ensure that copyright in any document produced, and the patent rights of ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the Lephalale Local Municipality.
-Accounting Officers must only contract with consultants after a gap analysis report has confirmed that the municipality does not have the requisite skills or resources in its permanent employment to perform the services required.
-Evidence of acute planning of the project must be visible to all relevant persons including the administration and political oversight mechanisms in place at the municipality
+- 36. (1) The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if - (a) the value of the contract exceeds R200 000 (VAT included); or - (b) the duration period of the contract exceeds one year. - (3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - (4) The accounting officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality.